panuozzo77/AdvancedProgramming/README.md

   - **2024_2025/**: Slides for the academic year 2024-2025.

+  - **Teams_2024-25/**: Materials on Microsoft Teams.

 ## Usage
 🇮🇹 Sentiti libero di esplorare le cartelle per trovare le risorse di cui hai bisogno.
 Se hai domande o suggerimenti, apri un problema in questo repository.

 🇬🇧 Feel free to explore the folders to find the resources you need.
 If you have any questions or suggestions, please open an issue in this repository.

 ## License
-🇮🇹 Questo repository è mantenuto solo per scopi educativi.
+🇮🇹 Questo repository è mantenuto solo per scopi educativi e come archivio per gli studenti.

-🇬🇧 This repository is maintained for educational purposes only.
+🇬🇧 This repository is maintained for educational purposes only and as archive for students.